Search

 Located in Idaho Falls, INL’s Research and Education Campus (REC) is home to several research and office facilities enabling INL’s mission.
 Your two-hour walking tour of select REC facilities will teach you more about our clean energy research and high performance computing capabilities.

-Registration coming soon!
-Slots will be limited.
+Registration is now open!
+Slots are limited.
 Only individuals 8 years old and older are eligible to join this tour.

 Then and Now: Research Campuses and Facilities